7h3w4lk3r/pyback/README.md

 # Installation
-#### Note: the backdoor should be compiled in a system with the same OS and architecture as the target.
-DO NOT use wine for windows binary compilation, it wont work.
+#### you cna use both python native installation or wine
 ### requirements:
 #### python 2 ,version 2.7.15 or later
-#### VCforPython for windows targets, download from  <a href="https://www.microsoft.com/en-us/download/details.aspx?id=44266"> here </a>

 #### to install pyback simply run the setup.py
-`./setup.py`
+`python setup.py`
+#### or use wine:
+`wine /root/.wine/drive_c/Python27/python.exe setup.py`

 # Usage
-#### run the config.py script and follow the steps, you can choose to pack and obfuscate the backdoor automatically during the config operation.
+#### run the generator script and follow the steps, you can choose to pack and obfuscate the backdoor automatically during the config operation.
-`./config.py`
+`python generate.py`
+#### using wine:
+`wine /root/.wine/drive_c/Python27/python.exe generate.py`

-#### the config script will use pyarmor for obfuscating all the scripts and then pyinstaller version 3.6 for packing the backdoor executable. ( these are both installed with the setup.py script )
+#### the config script will use pyarmor for obfuscating all the scripts and then pyinstaller for packing the backdoor executable. ( these are both installed with the setup.py script )
+#### the generated backdoor will be saved in the `dist` directory inside pyback folder.

 #### send the backdoor, start the c2 and wait for connections.
-`./cnc.py`
+`python cnc.py`

 # Usage Tips
 .
 DO NOT USE QUOTES in path names, for example use `file name` instead of `"file name"` when changing directories with `cd`